mattecora/vscode-mips64-support/README.md

 ## Snippets

-A snippet is provided for every single instruction of the chosen ISA, to quickly insert:
+A snippet is provided for every single instruction of the ISA, to quickly insert:

 * The mnemonic of the instruction (in lower case format)
 * A tabulation character
 * The list of the parameters required by the instruction, as reported on the MIPS64 language reference

-## Tasks running
+## Commands
-Starting from v0.0.4, it is also possible to run directly `asm.exe` and `winmips64.exe` from the editor, via VS Code's task interface.
+Starting from v0.1.0, it is possible to run directly `asm.exe` and `winmips64.exe` from the editor, via VS Code's commands palette.

-In order to have working tasks, you have to:

-- Move the `.vscode` folder into your workspace directory
-- Edit the `winmips64.path` in `settings.json` to match your folder structure

-Then, you should be able to run the two tasks via the usual interface (`Ctrl+Shift+P`, Run Tasks).
+The only thing you have to setup is the `winmips64.path` setting to match your folder structure.
+After that, you should be able to run the two commands via the usual interface (`Ctrl+Shift+P`); the commands' names are:

+* MIPS64: Build with asm
+* MIPS64: Run with winmips64